 What is the Punishment for Domestic Violence?

-If an incident of family violence is reported, the police may decide to apply for an intervention order or a family violence safety notice for the affected parties.
+If an incident is reported, the police may decide to apply for an intervention order or a family violence safety notice for the affected parties.
 An intervention order is a court order designed to protect an individual, their family and their property from a partner, ex-partner or family member.
 A family safety notice is necessary if the affected party requires immediate protection and can be established before an intervention order application is heard in court.
 It should be noted that individuals can also apply for an intervention order without the police.

 The person who has committed acts of violence (known as the respondent) must follow the rules laid out by the intervention order or family violence safety notice.
 Depending on the conditions of the intervention order, the law might require the respondent to: